MrPixle2022/Documentaion/Bash/Bash.md

 ### cd <path>:

-the `cd` command allows you to use the path on a specific directory
+the `cd` command allows you to use change the directory from within the terminal

 ```bash
 cd ./Desktop